nyc-crh/site/content/gallery/what-a-fizzle.md

 - What did the editors want to happen next?
 ---

 Here a black newspaper, the *Amsterdam News*, reflects on how others spoke about the February 3 boycott both before and after it happened.
 They comment on how a white newspaper, the New York *Herald Tribune*, had covered the boycott.
-Other white newspapers, including the *New York Times*, had been very critical of the boycott before it happened.
+Other white newspapers, including *The New York Times*, had been very critical of the boycott before it happened.